Cincinnati World Cinema at the Garfield

 Where many other repertory theatres failed after a few months, they managed to hang on for about ten years, often securing high-profile premieres of popular art films, unil closing in 1991.
 It reopened later that year, under the name The Real Movies, and managed to squeak out another few years of operation, adding midnight shows of “The Rock Horror Picture Show” to the calendar, until closing again for good in 1997.

-The location is now the home of the Cincinnati Shakespeare Company, and live shows take place there.
-The auditorium has been reconfigured into a 185-seat, thrust-stage performance space.
+The location became the home of the Cincinnati Shakespeare Company, and live shows took place there.
+The auditorium was reconfigured into a 185-seat, thrust-stage performance space.
+On August 17, 2018 it was renamed Garfield Theatre and began screening movies.

 Just login to your account and subscribe to this theater